Eigensystems¶ ↑

 These methods simultaneously sort the eigenvalues stored in the vector

-and the corresponding real eigenvectors stored in the columns of the matrixevec
+evaland the corresponding real eigenvectors stored in the columns of the matrixevecinto ascending or descending order according to the value of the parametertype,-

 The sorting is carried out in-place!